 - 1. Define management consulting and understand why and how consultants are utilized - 2.
 Apply a consulting process framework to simulated client engagement - 3.
 Understand the value of stakeholder engagement and how to apply it - 4.
 Develop a proposal and work plan for a consulting project - 5.
 Learn, practice, and refine skills for client engagement and project management - 6.
 Learn and apply discovery techniques and qualitative/quantitative research skills - 7.
-Make effective presentations to client organizations
+Make effective presentations - 8.
+Develop a personal management consulting career blueprint, and/or business plan

 Class Participation.
-This course will be offered over 10 days June 2018 (over 4 weeks).
-The course will be taught through a combination of video lectures (15-50 minutes), critical review readings, and in-Class activity and discussion.
-In-class activity includes presentations and discussions that will be delivered as teams each day.
-Teams will present answer to questions set against each module video (listed in discussion board).
+This hybrid inclass / online course will be offered over 13 weeks (Winter Semester).
+The course will be taught through a combination of video lectures (15-50 minutes), book chapter readings, critical review readings, and in-Class activity and discussion.
+In-class activity includes presentations and discussions on projects.
+Team members will present answer to questions set against each module video (listed in discussion board).